Vietnam.vn - Nền tảng quảng bá Việt Nam

 Iraq reopened its airspace on April 14 after suspending all air traffic as neighboring Iran launched an unprecedented drone and missile attack on Israel.

-On the same day, Jordan, Iraq's neighbor, Israel and Lebanon also reopened their airspace.
+On the same day, Jordan, a neighbor of Iraq, Israel and Lebanon also reopened its airspace.

 In a similar move, Iraq's civil aviation authority announced the "reopening of airspace" and the resumption of flights to and from airports across the country, saying there were no longer any "security risks to civilian aircraft".